mosra/magnum-singles/README.md

 comments and documentation blocks to keep their size small.
 Documentation for each library is provided in the official Magnum documentation, linked from the table above.
-Each library file contains the same documentation link, together with a concrete Git revision it was generated from a changelog for a few versions back for easier overview when updating.
+Each library file contains the same documentation link, together with a concrete Git revision it was generated from and a changelog for a few versions back for easier overview when updating.

 For more information read the [single-header library docs](https://doc.magnum.graphics/corrade/corrade-singles.html).
 The libraries are generated